On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Other Grid Graphs

 \begin{remark} The broadcast zone for a tower of strength $t$ in the king's lattice has dimensions $2t-1 \times 2t-1$.
 The spread of the broadcast zone can be seen in Figure \ref{fig:kings_lattice_spread}.

 \end{remark}

 Now we define a method for determining the shortest path between two vertices in the king's lattice.
-The following lemma is used to develop our results for the efficient broadcasting domination patterns for $(t,1)$ and $(t,2)$. \begin{lemma} If we have a point $(x,y)$ and a point $(p,q)$ in the king's lattice, the distance would be determined by $d_K((x,y),(p,q)) \leq \max(|p-x|,|q-y|)$. \end{lemma}
+The following lemma is used to develop our results for the efficient broadcasting domination patterns for $(t,1)$ and $(t,2)$.
+We let $d_K((x,y), (p,q))$ denote the distance between two points in the king's lattice. \begin{lemma} The distance between two points $(x,y)$ and a point $(p,q)$ in the king's lattice is $d_K((x,y),(p,q)) = \max(|p-x|,|q-y|)$. \end{lemma}

 \begin{proof} First consider Figure \ref{fig:king1x1} when dealing with a $1\times 1$ section of the king's lattice.
-The shortest path would be across the red path, which is of length $1$.
-The other distance between these vertices would be $2$, which is achieved by going along the blue path.
+The shortest path would be across the red dotted path, which is of length $1$.
+The other distance between these vertices would be $2$, which is achieved by going along the blue dashed path.